The 20 Best Kabuki Syndrome Doctors in Canada

 Calgary, AB, CA

-Ashish Marwaha practices in Calgary, Canada.
+Ashish Marwaha practices practicing medicine in Calgary, Canada.
 Mr. Marwaha is rated as an Experienced expert by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Filippi Syndrome, Agenesis of the Dorsal Pancreas, Type 1 Diabetes (T1D), and Syndactyly Type 1.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Filippi Syndrome, Agenesis of the Dorsal Pancreas, Type 1 Diabetes (T1D), and Syndactyly Type 1.

 Experienced in Kabuki Syndrome